Course Outline

 Configuring Input Sensors for Government Applications

-LEDs, Switches, Buzzers, and Display Devices in a Government Context
+LEDs, Switches, Buzzers, and Display Devices for Government Use

-Configuring Output Devices (LEDs and Electro-Mechanical Robotics) for Government Use
+Configuring Output Devices (LEDs and Electro-Mechanical Robotics) for Government Applications

 Programming Sensor-to-Output Device Control for Government Projects